pingcap/docs/functions-and-operators/string-functions.md

 ### Other compatibility

-The difference between TiDB and MySQL in replacing empty strings:
+The difference between TiDB and MySQL support in replacing empty strings:

 The following takes `REGEXP_REPLACE("", "^$", "123")` as an example: